edgi-govdata-archiving/overview/gsoc/GSOC_2017_Application_proposal.md

     ...
 };
 ```
 Of course, we can add or modify components to this class so that it can satisfy our requirements (e.g., using vector or queue to express the possible indexes)

 2. Distributed weights to each component.
+It can help different analyst consider their own distribution of the weights based on their interests.
+It is a quantized framework of the input data to reflect the comprehensive changes of a website (usually, we will normalize the weights).
 E.g.,

 ```
 Class weight{